pweisenburger/dslparadise/README.md

 This trades off some call-site convenience in exchange for not having all the HTML attributes sitting in your global namespace where you don't want them.

-However, if we made the various tags' `apply` methods take Import params, we could have a use-site syntax like:
+However, if we made the various tags' `apply` methods take Scope Injection, we could have a use-site syntax like:

 ```scala
 import scalatags.tag